 Not ready for Executive Coaching yet?
 No worries, we have opportunities we hope will increase your confidence, hone in on important professional skills, and dive deeper into organizational wide issues such as equity, diversity, and inclusion.
 Over the next year, we will be releasing toolkits geared to building leadership and professional development skills.
 Through our newsletter, published resources, and webinars, we will highlight the importance of emotional intelligence, how to incorporate coaching and mentoring within your organization, and ways organizations have pivoted both their expectations and their focus on self-care during the pandemic.

-To learn more about these and other River Network programs, stay tuned to River Voices, follow us on social media, join one of our Virtual Roundtables to see what our trainings are like, or contact me at email@example.com to start the conversation.
+To learn more about these and other River Network programs, stay tuned to River Voices, follow us on social media, join one of our Learning Sessions or Peer Exchanges to see what our trainings are like, or contact me at email@example.com to start the conversation.